What To Wear In Khopra Danda Trek?

 A little discomfort in your legs affects the success of your trek and it might result in the cancellation of your trip.
 So, you are required to choose the right footwear that is made up of the materials which make your walk cozy.
 The KhopraDanda trails require trekking boots as it passes through some of the rough sections with stony path and snowy trail.

-For example, if you like to spend a day for acclimatization before hiking to an extremely higher altitude, you probably do not want to end up the full day on the bed!
+For example, if you like to spend a day acclimatization before hiking to an extremely higher altitude, you probably do not want to end up the full day in bed!
 You make a short hike around the area for a few hours.
-Although it is not mandatory, you can also have a pair of sandals for strolling around the teahouse or in the hotel especially in the evenings and in the mornings.
+Although it is not mandatory, you can also have a pair of sandals for strolling around the teahouse or in the hotel, especially in the evenings and in the mornings.

 Along with the shoes, you require some pairs of socks.
 It is better to have a pair of socks for each day of your trek.
-Normal fabric socks are enough for lower elevation whereas you might require the woolen warm socks in the higher altitude.
+Normal fabric socks are enough for lower elevations whereas you might require the woollen warm socks in the higher altitude.